vishvAsa/notes/power/sustainability/energy_human-ambitions_finite-planet/1_setting_the_stage/2_Economic_Growth_Limits.md

 At the upper end of personal income (right side of Figure 2.2), we might detect a downward slope.
 But we must be careful about cherry-picking in
 5: Maybe they left the oven on by mistake?
 6: This is the hope, anyway.
-7: Services, like plumbing, journalism, or marketing fall in between, using some phys- ical resources, but not as much as heavy industry.
+7: Services, like plumbing, journalism, or marketing fall in between, using some physical resources, but not as much as heavy industry.
-8: Such services might include things like singing lessons, life coaching, psychother- apy, financial planning, and other activities that demand little physical input.
+8: Such services might include things like singing lessons, life coaching, psychotherapy, financial planning, and other activities that demand little physical input.
-Part of the reason prosperous countries demonstrate a lower intensity is that man- ufacturing moves overseas.
-Driving the whole world toward lower intensity is a more difficult prospect, as the physical pro- cesses must still happen somewhere.
+Part of the reason prosperous countries demonstrate a lower intensity is that manufacturing moves overseas.
+Driving the whole world toward lower intensity is a more difficult prospect, as the physical processes must still happen somewhere.
 9: $65,000 vs. $2,100 for the U.S. and India, respectively.
 2 Economic Growth Limits 21
 the face of non-replicable circumstances.
 Not every country can assume the geography and financially-focused nature of Switzerland.
 And at the same time, if the U.S. imagines itself providing a model that other countries might emulate, the intensity of many European countries could actually increase if adopting U.S. habits.
 But more broadly, we don't have evidence that a country on the prosperous end of the distribution can operate at even a factor-of-four lower intensity than the 4 MJ/$ level typical of developed countries.
 In the present context of assessing the future of growth, in which we are concerned with order-of-magnitude scales and limits (as in Chapter 1), it does not appear that decoupling has very much to offer.1